RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Discussion

-\paragraph{Supporting heterogeneous hardware.} Since rollout instances operate independently from one another, \sys can efficiently exploit heterogeneous computing resources to further improve cost efficiency.
-Each rollout instance can be configured with different accelerators (varying GPU models or even TPUs) and parallelism strategies.
-By leveraging real-time load and step time statistics in \autoref{algo:adaptive_seeding} and \ref{algo:load_balancer}, \sys naturally adapts to match each instance's computing capability, maximizing effective compute while ensuring load balance across heterogeneous instances.
-Moreover, \sys can be extended to incorporate a resource optimizer that allocates rollout instances by considering both performance-to-cost trade-offs and the availability of different accelerators.
+Since rollout instances operate independently from one another, \sys can exploit heterogeneous computing resources to further improve cost efficiency.
+Each rollout instance can be configured with different accelerators (varying GPU models or even TPUs) and parallelism strategies (different TP sizes).
+By leveraging real-time load and step time statistics in \autoref{algo:adaptive_seeding} and \ref{algo:load_balancer}, \sys can match each instance's computing capability, maximizing effective compute while ensuring load balance across heterogeneous instances.

 \paragraph{Weight transfer optimization.} \sys currently implements a bipartite point-to-point weight transfer mechanism, where each rollout instance directly fetches weights from one of the training nodes.
-This strategy already fully utilizes all frontend NICs on training nodes within the same datacenter setting, where multiple network routes exist between rollout instances and the training cluster. \sys can be further optimized by building a dynamic broadcast tree~\cite{zhuang2021hoplite} among rollout instances, where only a subset of instances retrieves weights from the training cluster while others receive them directly from peer instances.
-This optimization can significantly reduce weight transfer overhead when rollout instances are located in a different datacenter, where cross-datacenter bandwidth becomes a bottleneck.
+This strategy already fully utilizes all frontend NICs on training nodes within the same datacenter setting, where multiple network routes exist between rollout instances and the training cluster.
+Scaling to larger models would require more and larger GPU instances for both training and rollout.
+Hence, the per-instance and aggregated bandwidth increase accordingly.
+Consequently, weight transfer remains a small fraction of per-step time, which itself grows with model size.
+In addition, \sys can incorporate weight compression techniques~\cite{yao2025deltazip} to transfer compressed weight deltas between consecutive steps.

-In addition to broadcast optimization, weight compression techniques can be explored, where only the compressed deltas of model weights between consecutive steps are transferred.
-Previous work has shown that model deltas between fine-tuned and base models can be compressed up to 10x without degrading model quality~\cite{yao2025deltazip}.
-Through compressed transfer, \sys could even harness geo-distributed resources for rollout, where bandwidth is extremely constrained.
+\sys can be further optimized by building a dynamic broadcast tree~\cite{zhuang2021hoplite}, where only a subset of rollout instances retrieves weights from the training cluster while others receive them from peers.
+This optimization is beneficial when rollout instances are in a different datacenter, where cross-datacenter bandwidth is the bottleneck.
+We leave that for future work.

 \paragraph{Asynchronous RL} Although \sys mainly targets well-established synchronous RL algorithms, it can be easily extended to support asynchronous RL algorithms, e.g., one-step off-policy~\cite{zhong2025streamrl} or fully asynchronous~\cite{fu2025areal}, by not enforcing instances to use the latest weights in the rollout manager.